-Novell[®] Archive and Version Services 2.1 for OES 2 Linux or NetWare[®] provides convenient and direct access to previously archived versions of your files through Novell NetStorage, a Web-based enterprise portal.
+Novell Archive and Version Services on a OES 11 SP3 server provides convenient and direct access to previously archived versions of your files through Novell NetStorage, a Web-based enterprise portal.
 Versions of current, renamed, and deleted files can reside in the archive database on the archive server if certain prerequisites are met.
-For information about prerequisites, see Chapter 3, "Prerequisites and Guidelines for Retrieving File Versions," on page 15.
+For information about prerequisites, see Chapter 3, "Prerequisites and Guidelines for Retrieving File Versions," on page 13.

 With Novell NetStorage and the Archive function, you can access your file versions in a heterogeneous workstation environment.
-You can retrieve file versions from any workstation operating platform, including Windows, Macintosh, and Linux.
+You can retrieve file versions from Windows and Macintosh workstation operating platform.
 All you need is a Web browser and an active Internet or network connection.
-For security reasons, the file assigned their most recent settings for file system attributes, trustees, and trustee rights to your OES 2 Linux or NetWare 6.5 or OES NetWare NSS volume.
+For security reasons, the file assigned their most recent settings for file system attributes, trustees, and trustee rights to your OES 11 SP3 NSS volume.